tvaneerd/today/aug26_namespaces.md

 As I mentioned above, when trying to understand code, it really helps to know whether `find(a,b)` is `your::find(a,b)` or `std::find(a,b)`.

+**Company Name as namespace**

+I'd only use your company name as a namespace for things you were expecting to be used outside your company.
+Internal to your company it is a bit redundant!

+And even then, although your company makes for a likely unique name, I'd instead pick a good name for your library and use that instead - company names (and/or code ownership) often changes faster than code does.

 ---

 "Never", "Definitely", "Always", etc are not true.
 There are _always_ exceptions.